 As leaders at Connecticut Children’s Medical Center and UnitedHealthcare, we recognize the critical need to do more to ensure the optimal health and development of children than merely providing and paying for healthcare.
 We know we have a responsibility to do all we can to promote healthy development and are proud to partner together on that journey to strengthen clinical care delivery.

 Three years ago, UnitedHealthcare provided a $1 million grant and other company resources to Connecticut Children’s Office for Community Child Health (the Office.)
 At the time, the Office was just getting off the ground.
 The grant provided a tremendous opportunity for the Office to expand programs and initiatives to reach far more children and families.

-The successes that have come from this partnership in strengthening clinical care delivery are numerous and we are highlighting them in a newly released report and video, both of which you can view here.
+The successes that have come from this partnership in strengthening clinical care delivery are numerous and we highlight them in a newly released report and video, both of which you can view here.

 The grant allowed the Office to create a pilot program in Connecticut Children’s Emergency Department to locally address what has become a critical nationwide problem, which is the increased reliance on ED’s for mental health crisis intervention.
 The program provides enhanced care coordination services to ensure patients have established care plans; connect them to community-based support services upon release; and reduce future returns to the ED for chief mental health complaints.
 We are pleased that the program has already served more than 500 children.
 It is our hope the program will not only continue at Connecticut Children’s, but also be expanded to other ED’s around the country.